dotmpe/node-sitefile/doc/dev.rst

 ------
 - Latest/r0.0.7 docker has issues with hostname in some setups.
   Using ubuntu-xenial-r0.0.7 works until resolved.

+  Probably caused by local user config not being used, but the one included with node-sitefile.
+Need to think about install vs. src locations a bit.

 - Docker entry does not have GIT LFS, assets like favicon are missing.